mozilla-lockbox/mozilla-lockbox.github.io/architecture/sync.md

 The difference in time-based durations between desktop and mobile are an attempt to balance mobile power management (which is much more aggressive than typical personal computer operating systems) against convenient access to the user's data.

+Additionally, a user can trigger a sync operation manually.

 # Errors

-The following errors can occur:
+The following error reasons can occur:

 * `OFFLINE` - There is no network connectivity to the remote storage services; connectivity needs to be restored before sync can continue.
 * `NETWORK` - A network error -- other than lack of connectivity -- was detected.